eworm-de/mkinitcpio-ykfde/README.md

 * At the moment this is specific to Arch Linux.
 Though everything should run with upstream `systemd` just fine anybody has to hook things up with [dracut](https://dracut.wiki.kernel.org/) or whatever.
-* The challenge is not updated on boot.
-The file is accessible read only in initramfs, but we have no easy way to write it to persistant storage.
-  So probably this is a design limitation...
-However the install hook does update the challenge when building a new initramfs and and Yubikey is inserted.

 ### Upstream